Travelling from Amsterdam to Paris, Brussels, Berlin

 - Intercity Berlin train runs every two hours and connects Amsterdam Centraal Station and has intermediate stops in Osnabrück and Hanover.

-Eurostar trains to London
+Eurostar trains from Amsterdam to London

 Night trains from Amsterdam